Education

 ”I think it's important to have a broad knowledge of the subject and that's one of the reasons why I'm studying BiB.
 I believe that the best way to support children is to be familiar with their needs and developmental phases.

 ”The university studies reconciled all of my interests, but also brought out many previously undiscovered resources in me.
 The modular structure is wonderfully successful, allowing knowledge to grow continuously and in a meaningful sequence.
-The academic foundation is first-class and is presented in a way that does not shy away from creative and unconventional solutions.
+The academic research is first-class and is presented in a way that does not shy away from creative and unconventional solutions.

-”Even during the first semesters, I learnt to appreciate the combination of theoretical module content and the work at the placement provider during my studies.
+”During the first semesters, I learnt to appreciate the combination of theoretical module content and the work at the placement provider during my studies.
 The permanent, automatic comparison between theory and practice and the testing of inclusive educational approaches in the children's day-care facilities resulted in enormous learning successes and gains in knowledge, from which I still benefit greatly today.

 The study programme is an offer of the Department of Social Work.
 Find out more about your new environment, the teaching and your future professors on the department's website.